Here are just a few suggestions to getting the most benefit of your time with a STAR.

 While several STARs have achieved strong competency in basic Canvas and other web support tools, you should expect that more advanced topics will require the student to come back to the ACS Media Lab to learn how to do what you need.

-Also, STARs are not gofers or clerks and should not be asked to do copying, research, write content, or other unrelated tasks.
+Also, STARs are not a gofer or clerk and should not be asked to do copying, research, write content or other unrelated tasks.

 STARs are assigned to projects not people

 A STAR is assigned to your specific, short-term instructional technology project.
 If you want to make a major change to the project, please check first with the STAR program manager.
 We may find another STAR is more appropriate for your project's needs.

 STAR assignments are limited to the current semester

 Because STARs are students, we do not schedule any of their work for more than one semester.
 If your project is not completed by the end of the current semester, you will need to contact the program manager to extend your request for STAR assistance.

 STARs are available during the academic year except during "reading days," finals, and breaks.
 A STAR may be available during larger breaks, summer & winter, as needed.

 The STAR program is funded only during the regular academic year

 If you need STAR help during the summer, please contact the STAR Program Manager at the beginning of April to determine if a STAR student could be made available during the summer.

 Keep the STAR Program Manager informed